pinglarin/parallel-mpi-quicksort/README.md

    plot one graph having all results.
 3. If the number on each node is below a threshold, say 1000, you can call another sorting function to sort those numbers locally

+# How to Run quicksort.c

+1. command to compile: mpicc -o quicksort quicksort.c -std=c99
+2. command to run: mpirun -np <num_process> ./quicksort <input_filename> <output_filename>
+   (e.g. mpirun -np 4 ./quicksort input.txt output.txt)
+3. It will use the numbers in input file, and put the sorted result in the output file (generated if not exists)